NuttaneeKnight/ServiceNow/restIntegration.md

 - Create a new Basic auth profile
 - Name: Instance 2 User, Username: test_user_2, Password: 123
 - You have to go to the 2nd instance and create that above user in the second instance first as well.
+- Make sure that the new user has the rest_service type
+- Save the record and go to the related link in the bottom, you can find test there.
+- It showed 401 because we did not properly set the user name and the passworde. the aut failed
+-